oceantracker/oceantracker/_todo.md

 ##    ERROR HANDLING
 1.   improve crumb trail use in paramters and elsewhere
+1.   more consisted crumb use for all message logger errors to aid debug
 1.    check in no if main for parralel case, to avoid  error on windows if running in //
 1.   case info not found on graceful exit error